revathskumar/blog.revathskumar.com/_posts/2014-08-07-rails-setup-dev-tld.md

 0.0.0.0 80 0.0.0.0 4000
 0.0.0.0 443 0.0.0.0 3003
 ```
 The second line in above config is needed only if you use SSL.
-After save the confif restar the rinetd, dnsmasq &amp; network.
+After saving the config restart the rinetd, dnsmasq &amp; network.

 ```sh
 sudo service rinetd restart